giancosta86/velvet/README.md

 ## Why Velvet?

-I _love_ the expressive, **Gherkin**-like syntax that can be found in test systems like [Jest](https://jestjs.io/), [Vitest](https://vitest.dev/) and [ScalaTest](https://www.scalatest.org/), but they are all focused on a specific technology - which usually doesn't feel as natural as a shell when dealing with **system programming** like file or network operations.
+I _love_ the expressive, **Gherkin**-like syntax that can be found in test software like [Jest](https://jestjs.io/), [Vitest](https://vitest.dev/) and [ScalaTest](https://www.scalatest.org/), but they are all focused on a specific technology - which usually doesn't feel as natural as a shell when dealing with **system programming** like file or network operations.

-Given my passion for the [Elvish](https://elv.sh/) shell, I've designed this testing infrastructure taking my favorite aspects of such frameworks, while applying my own perspective - especially focusing on _cross-technology, integration scenarios_.
+Given my passion for the [Elvish](https://elv.sh/) shell, I've designed this testing infrastructure by combining my favorite aspects of such frameworks, while applying my own perspective - especially focusing on _cross-technology, integration scenarios_.

 ## Installation